bryanmaina/arai-8-oop-tech-talk/README.md

 ## The Four Pillars of OOP

-Review your session notes and code examples for a deeper understanding of how these were practically applied:
+Review the code examples, reseach and ask as many question as you can for a deeper understanding of how these were practically applied:

 | Principle     | Focus                                                                                                                                                             |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |